jojozhuang/jojozhuang.github.io/_popular/jekyll/setting-up-jekyll-on-windows10.md

 tags: [Jekyll, Windows10]
 ---

-> Set up a local Jekyll on Windows 10 to host GitHub Pages site.
+> Setup Jekyll on Windows 10.

 ## 1. Setup Ruby and Ruby Dev Kit.
 Get Ruby Installer from https://rubyinstaller.org/downloads/.
 Execute it to start the installation, check the option 'Add Ruby executables to your PATH'.